yorek/docker-python-nanoserver/README.md

 # Python on Nanoserver

-Run python in Windows Nanoserver Container.
+Run Python in Windows Nanoserver Container.

 The official Docker Library repository has only support for Windows Server core containers